For more details, please visit: http://www.mincom.gov.bd/

 The Ministry of Industries is primarily responsible for developing new policies and strategies for promotion, expansion, and sustainable development of the industrial sector of the country.
 The Ministry of Industries acts as a facilitator of the private sector with a view to creating increased industrial activities in the country.

 The National Board of Revenue (NBR) is the central authority for tax administration in Bangladesh.
 Administratively, it is under the Internal Resources Division of the Ministry of Finance.

-The Ministry of Shipping encompasses within its fold shipping and port sectors which include national waterways, inland water transport, ports, ocean shipping, safety and environmental matters and the regulatory aspects of maritime shipping and maritime education.
-The ministry is responsible for formulating policies and plans on these subjects and facilitation of implementation of various projects.
-This ministry also supports the maintenance and expansion of viable, efficient and water-dependent transportation and communication systems as the cheapest way of economic activities in both rural & urban areas.
+The Ministry of Shipping encompasses within its fold shipping and port sectors which include national waterways, inland water transport, ports, ocean shipping, safety, and environmental matters, and the regulatory aspects of maritime shipping and maritime education.
+The ministry is responsible for formulating policies and plans on these subjects and the facilitation of the implementation of various projects.
+This ministry also supports the maintenance and expansion of viable, efficient, and water-dependent transportation and communication systems as the cheapest way of economic activities in both rural & urban areas.